dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnWebAPI-IntegrationPkg/README.md

 **This posts explains how to optimize your code when running an ML.NET model on an ASP.NET Core WebAPI service.** The code would be very similar when running it on an ASP.NET Core MVC or Razor web app, too.

-This code has been very much simplified by **using a new '.NET Core Integration Package'** that the .NET team has created (in experimental state) which implementes all the 'plumbing' for doing object pooling for the PredictionEngine.
+This code has been very much simplified by **using a new '.NET Core Integration Package'** that the .NET team has created (in experimental state) which implements all the 'plumbing' for doing object pooling for the PredictionEngine.

 # Goal